rthalley/dnspython/README.md

 Bugs fixed since 1.12.0:

 	A number of Unicode name bugs have been fixed.

-	resolv.conf processing now rejects lines with too few tokens.
+	`resolv.conf` processing now rejects lines with too few tokens.

 	NameDicts now keep the max-depth value correct, and update properly.

 New since 1.11.1:

-	Added dns.zone.to_text().
+	Added `dns.zone.to_text()`.

-	Added support for "options rotate" in /etc/resolv.conf.
+	Added support for "options rotate" in `/etc/resolv.conf`.

-	dns.rdtypes.ANY.DNSKEY now has helpers functions to convert between the numeric form of the flags and a set of human-friendly strings
+	`dns.rdtypes.ANY.DNSKEY` now has helpers functions to convert between the numeric form of the flags and a set of human-friendly strings